Easy to make and learn as well as a lot of fun to play.

 Tailpiece

-Before you attach the hinge to your neck you need to drill holes for the strings to pass through.
-These holes have to be large enough to pass strings through but small enough so that the brass nuts on the end of the strings will catch.
 A 1/16” or 3/32” drill bit will do the job.
 It goes without saying that you will have an easier time using an electric drill than a hand drill to make the holes, but a decent metal bit will chew through the brass without too much effort.
 If you can’t get your hands on a small enough drill bit you can always try using a fine nail to make the holes.

 The holes you drill in the hinge have to be small enough that the brass nuts on the end of guitar strings can’t pass through.

-Once your string holes are made the hinge needs to be screwed to the rear side (the side opposite to the head stock and body cutouts) of the neck so that the hinge folds around the end of the wood.
+Once your Cigar Box Guitar string holes are made the hinge needs to be screwed to the rear side (the side opposite to the head stock and body cutouts) of the neck so that the hinge folds around the end of the wood.
 Be sure to pre drill screw holes to avoid splitting the wood.

 Make sure to attach the hinge to the rear of the neck.